silversquirl/govm/instructions.md

 occurrences of `T` refer to the same type.
 There are also variants for comparing `int` and `float` values (but beware of floating point inaccuracies when testing equality).

-In govm bytecode, a type for T is provided before the first operand.

 - `eq:T:T->bool`
 - `ne:T:T->bool`